exceedone/APO-Chan/README.md

 # APO-Chan
-This system is mainly SFA feauture.
+This OSS project(Open-source software) is mainly SFA feauture.
 It uses Xamarin, it corresponds to iPhone, Andoroid nad UWP.
 This system uses Azure Mobile App Service.
 Project Manager is Seiji Noro(Exceedone Co., Ltd).